ljonesdesign/ChatGPT-python-output/README.md

 Then I noticed the `__name__` variable on line 59 and asked ChatGPT what `__name__` meant in Python.

 To do:
-* ask ChatGPT to explain fuctions
+* ask ChatGPT to explain functions
 * while loops
 * return keyword